Jimk72/Icarus_Mods/README.md

 The following are all UASSET file mods so they are compatible with all other mods:

+Building_Height_Mod: This adds more stability to concrete, stone, iron, wood.
+Allowing you to build higher without it crumbling down.

 50_Seconds_OutofBounds: Changed the timer from 20 seconds to 50 seconds when going out of bounds

 700_Jump: Changes the character jump height to 700.
 This allows you to jump from first floor to second floor.